Structure of Pitch-Pattern Motifs in Major League Baseball: Discussion

 \section{Discussion}

 We have analyzed pitch-pattern motifs constructed from coarse-grained pitch types and examined their sequential structure.
 Our results show that motif-based sequence diversity at a pitcher level, as quantified by the Shannon entropy $H_L$ and the inverse Simpson index $D_L$, exhibits less decisive association with conventional performance measures such as ERA or wins.
 Likewise, even the most highly ranked motifs do not contribute to discriminating between HIT and OUT outcomes.
-These findings indicate inherent limitations in using single pitch motifs, or motif-based diversity measures alone, as independent variables for predicting seasonal pitching performance.
+These findings indicate inherent limitations in using single pitch-pattern motifs, or motif-based diversity measures alone, as independent variables for predicting seasonal pitching performance.

 Nonetheless, pitch usage exhibits internally organized structure that emerges at the macroscopic level, despite the absence of outcome-determining sequences~\cite{park2021motif}.
-This interpretation is supported by the observation that both Zipf’s law and Heaps’ law hold for pitch-motif usage, indicating systematic, non-random organization.
+This interpretation is supported by the observation that both Zipf-like and Heaps-like behaviors hold for pitch-motif usage, indicating systematic, non-random organization.
 While individual pitchers operate with distinct styles and preferences, the aggregated motif statistics reveal a robust, scale-invariant usage pattern shared across the league.
 In this sense, pitch sequencing displays grammar-like regularities analogous to those observed in language, not as a semantic system, but as a structured rule-governed process~\cite{yoon2005distributions,park2017network,park2018korean,kim2018quantitative}.